-In providing feedback on the performance of candidates in the May 2003 session, this report will also point out areas where candidates are in need of guidance and supervision.
-There can be no doubt that the quality, and to a lesser extent the qua ntity, of supervision received by a candidate can play a major role in the success of an extended essay.
-Comments made by the supervisor on the circumstances surrounding the research and level of personal involvement of the candidate can also be of conside rable assistance to the examiners.
+The quality, and to a lesser extent the quantity, of supervision received by a candidate can a play a major role in the success of an extended essay.
+Comments made by the supervisor on the circumstance surrounding the research and level of personal involvement of the candidates can also be of considerable assistance to the examiners.